ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 The simplest kind of merge is, if nothing had been changed in the destination branch while you were working inside of the source branch.
 In this case any changes made in the source branch will entirely be added to the destination branch, which is called **fast-forward**.
 The head or tip of the destination branch and the head of the source branch will point to the same commit then, which is the last commit that was made in the source branch.
 After that, both branches, the source branch and the destination branch, are identical except in their branch names.

 A **true merge** is something different.
-That´s when both, the source branch and the destination branch have been modified before doing the merge.
-This will lead to a new so called **merge commit**.
+That´s when both, the source branch and the destination branch, have been modified before doing the merge.
+This will lead to a  so called **merge commit**.

 todo
 ---